 1. Put student impact front and center.

 Pow!
 The donor who’s never heard the term “professional development” is now sold on the whole idea.
 Potential supporters give to projects because they, like you, care about great outcomes for kids.
-Don’t forget to put your students front and center, even if you’re talking about a conference that’s taking place a few thousand miles away.
+Don’t forget to put your students front and center, even if you’re talking about pedagogy and books that might stump the typical classroom supporter.

 2. Keep project cost low.

 The odds of full funding are highest when your project cost is low.
 But professional development can be expensive!
 If you’re sighing longingly at a conference taking place across the country, research what options are available in your state.
 If you don’t need to pay for travel and lodging, you can cut the project cost to under $600, and boost your project’s likelihood of success.

 If the conference is a one-of-a-kind, think about how you can post a project at the lowest possible price.
 Explore your options: Will your district pay for half the cost?
 Can the conference provider offer a discount if you volunteer at the event?
 (Pro trip: If you get funding from an additional source, you can create a DonorsChoose project for just part of the total trip cost.)